swtechsolutions/python-contact-manager/README.md

 ### Dependencies
  - The only library that you need to install is Pillow.
+   - If you wish to package for Windows install pyinstaller with `pip install pyinstaller`
+   - Then in the root from a terminal run `pyinstaller --onefile --noconsole --add-data "sw_tech_logo.png;." contact_manager.py` to package into a self-contained .exe file.
  - Run `pip install pillow` or use your IDE's package manager.

 # Here's a summary of the process and prompts used during this chat to create the contact manager app: